korepkorep/russian-post/README.md

 - Create a new user
 - Add funds to the user's balance
 - Transfer funds between users
+- Issue funds to the user
+- Prepare some funds for stamping
+- Accept preparation transaction

 ## Install and run